 The dock is underneath an end table and we have to return the Roomba every morning to the docking station so it can be ready to go the next day.
 This isn’t an issue as it can vacuum our downstairs, where it is located, on one charge.
 We also empty the bin every day, so we’re already handling it.

 However, if your home requires multiple ‘trips’ a day, you would need to consider whether you have appropriate space to house the dock.

 The nightstand Roomba can dock without problems.
-The end table needs returned to the dock daily.
+The end table needs to be returned to the dock daily.

 The vacuums have sensors that enable them to slow down as they reach furniture and walls.
 They do still, on occasion, go careening into something.
 The built-in ‘padding’ keeps them from hitting too hard, though.

-However, I have noticed some ‘wear and tear’ on our furniture and walls that was not there before.
+However, I have noticed some ‘wear and tear’ on our furniture and walls that were not there before.
 I believe this is due to the side brush.